mech/Notes/Database/data_warehouse.md

 The resulting dimensions and fact tables are not arbitrary collections of denormalized data but the 7Ws that describe the full details of each individual business event worth measuring.

+## Star Schema vs Snowflake

+## Data Cube

+> Most data warehouses therefore try to keep as much raw data as possible, and use aggregates such as data cubes only as a performance boost for certain queries.

 ## Think Dimensionally

 Who, what, when, where, why and how question combinations that measure the business.